 “It’s really reconnaissance by a bad guy to try and figure out how we would break into your computer,” said Trevor Timmons, a spokesman for the Colorado secretary of state’s office.
 “It’s not an attack.
 I wouldn’t call it a probe.
 It’s not a breach, it’s not a penetration.”

-The disclosure to the states comes as a special counsel probes whether there was any coordination during the 2016 presidential campaign between Russia and associates of Donald Trump.
+The latest disclosure to the states comes as a special counsel investigates whether there was any coordination during the 2016 presidential campaign between Russia and associates of Donald Trump.

 Trump, a Republican who defeated Democrat Hillary Clinton in the presidential election, has called the Russia story a hoax.
 He says Russian President Vladimir Putin “vehemently denied” the conclusions of numerous American intelligence agencies.

 For states that were told they were not targets, the news brought relief.

 “This is one time we like being at the bottom of the list,” said Lisa Strimple, a spokeswoman for Nebraska’s secretary of state.

 Associated Press statehouse reporters around the country contributed to this report.